 In 2012, Ashley was named by B-Metro magazine as a “Rising Star” in the Birmingham Bar.
 In 2014, Ashley was selected by peer review in the Super Lawyers® Rising Stars® Edition of 2014.
-She received that same award again in 2015 and 2016.
-She has also been named to Super Lawyers Mid-South Rising Star List in 2018.
-While up to five percent of the lawyers in the state are named to Super Lawyers, no more than 2.5 percent are named to the Rising Stars list, marking this as a tremendous honor.
+She received that same award again in 2015, 2016, and 2018.
+While up to 5% of the lawyers in the state are named to Super Lawyers, no more than 2.5% are named to the Rising Stars list, marking this as a tremendous honor.
 She has also been selected by The National Trial Lawyers as a “Top 40 Under 40 Trial Lawyer.”

 In 2015, Ashley was selected as one of AL.com’s “Women Who Shape the State,” B-Metro’s “Top Women Lawyers” and in Business Alabama, Top Attorneys in Alabama, as a “Rising Star.”
 In 2016, Ashley was selected as a “Rising Star” by Birmingham Business Journal.
 In 2017, Ashley was selected as The National Trial Lawyers: Medical Malpractice Trial Lawyers Association Top 25 and became a member of the Multimillion Dollar Advocates Forum.
 Ashley was nominated and selected to Birmingham’s Magazine 2018 Ones to Watch: Top Influencers Under 40.
 The organization recognizes the region’s “best and brightest young professional.”